Anunayj/CoWINBot/README.md

 I do not really plan to provide support, so if you're having trouble getting this to work, your problem.
 Ask someone else, learn programming.

 #### Q. Why don't you just make a easy to use website that does this?
+EDIT: take a look at [web](https://github.com/Anunayj/CoWINBot/tree/web) branch for progress, PRs are welcome.
+I am not the best at UI design.

 The code does not use any native nodejs, so it can be packaged to work in a browser easily, and I took care that is the case when I wrote this.
 So if you know how to do it, go ahead and do a PR.
 I personally do not feel like doing it right now, might in future, who knows?